-Peter Williams’ spacious home only costs £40 a month to run, but that’s excluding the telecoms bill…
+Peter Williams’ spacious timber frame home is so low energy, it only costs £40 a month to run.

 Built in 2012, Peter’s house has only been costing him £500 in energy a year.
 It’s not just because of how well insulated it is – although that’s the core reason – the house in fact boasts a panoply of devices that each contribute to the savings.
 The heat recovery ventilation system, the hot water solar panels, the electricity solar panels (PV), LED lighting as well as a wood pellet stove, cohort to make this possible.

 “We got an energy consultant to do the calculations for us, to know how to specify the thermal envelope.
 We have it built so that there is a heating requirement of just 5kW with -4degC outside,” explains Peter.
 “We made sure to get the external structure built by a timber frame company, offsite, to guarantee build quality.”